Make sure staff and families know where to find accurate information.

-- Supplemental Considerations to Mitigate COVID-19 Transmission in K-12 Schools
+- Use these Supplemental Considerations to Mitigate COVID-19 Transmission in K-12 Schools.

-Everyone 5 years or older is eligible for the COVID-19 vaccine
+Everyone 12 years or older is eligible to get vaccine.

 - K-12 COVID-19 Requirements for 2021-2022 School Year